MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 The book has received 3000+ stars, which is a great achievement to me.
 Thanks to everyone.
 Hope it really helped you.

 I also received more code implementation from enthusiastic readers.
 For example, this [GitHub page](https://github.com/SupermanCaozh/The_Coding_Foundation_in_Reinforcement_Learning) provided Python implementation of almost all examples in my book.
 On the one hand, I am very glad to see that.
 On the other hand, I am a little worried that my students in my offline class may use the code to do their homework:-).
-Overall, I am happy because it indicates that the book and open course are really helpful to the readers.
+Overall, I am happy because it indicates that the book and open course are really helpful to the readers; Otherwise, they would not bother to develop the code by themselves:-)

 # (Jul 2024) English lecture videos!